Step 1 – Maximise your R&D Claims

-Include software licences purchased for everyday tasks used partially for the purpose of your R&D projects, eg project management software.
+Additionally, include software licenses purchased for everyday tasks used partially for the purpose of your R&D projects, eg project management software.

 Many companies focus their claim on their direct staff.
 R&D allows you to claim on the job titles and roles listed below:

 In order to maximise your R&D claim from a technical perspective, it’s best to have technical teams talking to technical teams.
 FI Group, like many specialists, employs technical consultants.
 These consultants have studied or worked in research and development innovation areas.
-These areas include, for example, software development, engineering or science-related subjects at university.
-The FI team has often held jobs in these technical fields before becoming a consultant.
+For instance, these areas include software development, engineering, or science-related subjects at university.
+In addition, the FI team has often held jobs in these technical fields before becoming a consultant.

 HMRC look for companies who have the financial risk on projects to make the claim.
-What many companies don’t realise is that this doesn’t always mean it’s the company directly paying for, or commissioning the work.
+Many companies don’t realise that this doesn’t always mean it’s the company directly paying for or commissioning the work.
 If you undertake research and development work for a client, you can still claim funding in one of two situations.

 Step 2 – Using R&D as more than a Cash tool

-At FI Group, we speak with companies every day, and there’s common theme behind every conversation.
+At FI Group, we speak with companies every day, and there is a common theme behind every conversation.
 Once a year, R&D tax allows them to inject additional money into the business.
 For some, it allows them to add additional information into their cash-flow model.

-We are working alongside companies to implement a real-time approach to R&D. This will provide quarterly updates on their benefit in real time.
+We are working alongside companies to implement a real-time approach to research and development.
+This will provide quarterly updates on their benefit in real time.
 It will also present extra information and allow them to predict cash-flow up to 18 months in advance.
 We have developed a methodology that is more time-efficient, and yet still feels like your current R&D process.